-I was also really concerned that I wouldn’t have the proper stuff to take care of the baby and the proper resources to get housing.
+I was also really concerned I wouldn’t have the proper stuff to take care of the baby and the proper resources to get housing.
 I needed to know what my options were and where to get food and diapers and formula and how to apply for Medicaid.

 Having a place like Alternatives — that believes in me and encourages me — helped me to get where I am.
-They’re just always there to encourage me and let me know that I have worth and that I can do anything that I put my mind to.
+They’re always there to encourage me and let me know I have worth and that I can do anything I put my mind to.
 I’ve never had somebody like that.

 I would tell any woman like me no matter what she decided, Alternatives will walk alongside her.
 Because she’s not alone.
 She can be kind and compassionate to herself and grant herself grace.
 It makes everything harder when you’re hard on yourself, so you need to love yourself and be kind to yourself.